Hardware at Cloudflare (Ep3)

 I'm thinking of something like an ATS maybe.
 Is that a good idea.

 Should we push to do more DC or like have a bigger markup of DC.
-What do you guys think We're trying to leave ATSs alone because it's, it's a single point of failure.
+What do you guys think we're trying to leave ATSs alone because it's, it's a single point of failure.

-That they work fine.
-They switch over from A to B and they do what they need to.
+That they work fine they switch over from A to B, and they do what they need to, but as soon as that device has failed, you've lost both A and B feet.

-It becomes a bigger problem then Then actually putting one in.
-It becomes more of a hindered and then we know when it's failed.
+It becomes a bigger problem, then, then actually putting one in, it becomes more of a hindrance.

-And you're just doing it just for warranty.
-You can always get that one bang one out of a factory that doesn't last that long.
+And then we know when it's failed.
+Right.
+And you do a high-life recycle of X amount of years and you replenish it and there's nothing wrong with it and you're just doing it just for warranty, you can always get that one bang one out of the factory that doesn't last that long.

 So to us is we, I don't think we would make we move forward.